Kaysims/Grip-Club/README.md

 ![Contact mobile results](assets/readme-images/contact-mobile.png)

 * Some bugs have been fixed using Chrome dev tools prioir to this lighthouse test, this will be discussed below in fixed bugs section.
-* The performance was down between 10-4 points for the mobile display.
+* The performance was down between 7-2 points for the mobile display.
 Agiain the "Eliminate render-blocking resources" was flagged in the lighthouse tests which is discussed above.
     * About us page : Dev tools says to change the png images to WebP or AVIF, i did try to do this but i still got a warning message so went back to the png images i orginally had.
     * Classes page : Dev tools says to change the png images to WebP or AVIF, i did try to do this but i still got a warning message so went back to the png images i orginally had.
-Plus the aspect ratio was again highlighted in the test.
     * Contact us page : Dev tools also says to enable text compression.
 * One again the best practise for Grip Club classes page was down eight points for the same reasons as stated in the above desktop lighthouse.

+* ### Lighthouse conclusion :
+    It is clear that the images used within the Grip Club website has caused points to drop across both desktop and mobile sites with the lighthouse tests.
+As this website is for educational purposes i am not going to make any changes, however in the future with more experiance or if this site was to go live i would address these.